Withdrawing from a Course

 The following restrictions will prevent a student from withdrawing via DrexelOne:

-- Withdrawing from non-web viewable courses (likely, if the student was registered for a course by the academic department or college, it is non-web viewable).
-Students should speak to their academic advisor to withdraw from these courses.
+- Withdrawing from non-web viewable courses (likely, if the student was registered for a course by the academic department or college, it is non-web viewable-example COOP 101).
+Students should use the Course Withdrawal Form [PDF] to withdraw from these courses.

 - If withdrawing from the course will violate visa requirements.
 More information can be found on International Student and Scholars webpage.

 - If you have a hold that impacts your ability to register for courses, such as a financial hold.
-Students should speak to their academic advisor to withdraw from these courses.
+Students should use the Course Withdrawal Form [PDF] to withdraw from courses while having a hold that impacts registration.

 - Withdrawing from all classes for the term.
 Students should speak to their academic advisor if they are considering withdrawing from all courses for a term.